 I'd like to shamelessly promote an anthology co-written with my friend Giselle Marks, of updated fairy stories; which is one reason I've removed some of my myth fanfictions since I have reworked them into a modern setting as well as writing new ones.
 It's called 'Fae Tales', and don't expect all the stories to be entirely bright and happy, though all include some kind of justice...

-'Poison for a poison tongue' is in a second, revised edition, and also book 9 in the series, Colour of Murder.
+I'm about to release book 10 in the Renaissance mystery series, Falsehood most Foul.
 If anyone wants to write fanfiction around Robin and Felicia, feel free, but be aware I DO have a history mapped out for them spanning [at the moment] 21 books, some of which are short stories.
 Feel free to contact me if you have the urge to write something! [any prequels I like might even end up included, and credited in a book of prequels one day as I have 3 already on the blog].

 Dragonrider fans, by request I have started to post some of my sketchbook pages on my facebook author page here http://www.facebook.com/pages/Sarah-J-Waldock/520919511296291